Deep Sleep Benefits: 8 Reasons You Cannot Afford to Skip It

 3. Sleep Strengthens Your Immune System

-4. Poor Sleep Blocks the Deep Sleep Benefits fro Focus and Memory
+4. Poor Sleep Blocks the Deep Sleep Benefits for Focus and Memory

-If you’re forgetting things, struggling to concentrate, or feeling mentally foggy, a lack of sleep could be the reason.
+If you are forgetting things, struggling to concentrate, or feeling mentally foggy, a lack of sleep could be the reason.
 During sleep is when your brain consolidates information and strengthens memory pathways.
+This process, called memory consolidation, moves information from short-term to long-term storage, meaning that what you learn before a good night of sleep is far more likely to stick.

 5. Sleep Affects Your Weight and Hormones